ChrisChinchilla/chrischinchilla.com/_clients/techbeacon.md

 - development
 ---

 TechBeacon is an HPE Software initiative that focuses on information that really matters for competing effectively in business without compromising on editorial integrity.
 Their editorial mission is simple: to connect our readers to the leading experts who understand what it takes to succeed.
-We contributed article to the site on a regular basis covering a variety of topics.
+I contribute article to the site on a regular basis covering a variety of topics.